MillerHollinger/TheHexagonGames.github.io/index.md

 Open the menu to navigate the website.

 The Hexagon games is currently developing video games for the platform Roblox.
-Our current project is "Rocketball" -- the sci-fi free-for-all dodgeball game!
+Our current project is "Lootways," a fantastic open-world adventure game!
-You can see it [here]("https://www.roblox.com/games/4565818147/Rocketball-Testing-BETA").
+We'll release a demo soon.